JoseDeFreitas/BulkCreateGoogleDrive/README.md

 The program connects to the Google Cloud, so you need to do some things before running the program.
-Instead of creating a global Google Cloud application, you create your own application (adding the needed API and creating the OAuth credentials), so you're the owner and maintainer of it but just run the program I created.
+Instead of creating a global Google Cloud application, you create your own application (adding the needed API and creating the OAuth credentials), so you're the owner and maintainer of it.
 This is so I don't have to register a new application, as this project is very small.
 Also, you have full control over the requests, and if you know C# you can change whatever you want.

 Right next you can see the list of steps you need to do before running the program.
 Every element redirects you to the Google pages that explain everything clearly, including extra information that you may want to know.
-I recommend you read related documents from Google docs to know what you're doing.
+I recommend you read related documents from the Google documentation to know what you're doing.

 1. [Create a Google Cloud project](https://developers.google.com/workspace/guides/create-project).
 2. [Enable Google Workspace APIs](https://developers.google.com/workspace/guides/enable-apis).